Zip Codes: 90026, 90012, 90031, 90039

 Sage Vegan Bistro

 Vegans cheered at the opening of Sage.
-Located in the corner space of a beautiful 1920’s building on Sunset and Logan, this bistro offers high quality, affordable and delicious food in an open, airy space that is filled with light from the windows that rise up to the ceiling.
+Located in the corner space of the beautiful 1920’s Jensen’s Recreation Center building on Sunset and Logan, this bistro offers high quality, affordable and delicious food in an open, airy space that is filled with light from the windows that rise up to the ceiling.
 The owners are not new to the food biz or the area – they also own Millie’s and Naturewell just up the street in Silver Lake.
 The space is shared with KindKreme raw ice cream, so be sure to save enough room for dessert.

 If you enjoy cooking, prefer to use fine ingredients and like the idea of supporting small businesses, Cookbook is the place to go.
 Located in small-footprint storefront, everything about it feels like a grocery shop from decades past.
 It’s the kind of place that you can’t help but love from the moment you walk in the door.
 They carry responsibly grown, organic produce, an assortment of freshly prepared gourmet foods, herbs, and cut flowers (to complete your table setting).
 And of course, cookbooks.

 In a city that attracts and breeds some of the best film makers in the world, it’s only fitting that there exists within it an organization whose purpose is to bring the power of film to the underserved and at-risk youth.
 Since 2002, the not-for-profit Echo Park Film Center has been providing equal and affordable community access to film/video resources in a variety of ways.
 They offer a neighborhood micro-cinema space, free and low-cost education programs, a comprehensive small format film equipment and service department, a green-energy mobile cinema & film school, and a touring film festival showcasing local established and emerging filmmakers.
 They are located in the Alvarado Arts building at the corner of Sunset Blvd and Alvarado Street.

 Echo Park Lake